Ryan1729/sundered-tiles/README.md

 # Sundered Tiles

-Sundered Tiles is (or at least is inteded to eventually become) a procedurally generated puzzle game inspired by [Undertiled](https://babisgeo.itch.io/undertiled).
+Sundered Tiles is (or at least is intended to eventually become) a procedurally generated puzzle game inspired by [Undertiled](https://babisgeo.itch.io/undertiled).

 ____